Durack empowers student learning

 Education, Urban design / master planning

-Additional facilities at regional education campus, including Aboriginal Learning Centre
+Additional learning and training facilities at the Central Regional TAFE (formerly Durack Institute) campus, including an Aboriginal Learning Centre

 Full architectural and interior design services

 The Durack Institute of Technology’s new Health Industries Training Facility and adjacent Aboriginal Learning Centre provide state-of-the-art teaching facilities for local and regional students to develop the much-needed skills to take up roles in health and community related services.

 The Health Industries Training Facility successfully integrates multiple industry training areas into two connected buildings.
 The facility provides robust, spacious rooms where real-life situations can be simulated, directly observed and then practised to consolidate learning.
 Training areas include nursing, aged care, early childhood development and health and beauty.

 The real-life style of learning is empowering for students and allows them to develop the confidence and skills required to enter directly into a professional services environment.

 The Aboriginal Learning Centre caters for the social, cultural and educational activities of Aboriginal people, with the objectives of improving training outcomes and completion rates, and fostering culture sharing.